Decoding the Thin Line Between Use and Abuse.

 drug-induced psychosis; LSD flashbacks, where there are continuing symptoms

-despite continuing abstinence from the drug.ย
+despite continuing abstinence from the drug.

 All other

-symptoms and a decline in treatment effectiveness, it can be understood as a
+effectiveness, it can be understood as a desire to self-medicate (e.g.

-desire to self-medicate (e.g. alcohol taken as a hypnotic in depressive
+alcohol taken as a hypnotic in depressive illness) or escape unpleasant

-illness) or escape unpleasant symptoms.
-Sometimes there is debate about
+symptoms.
+Sometimes there is debate about whether there is, for example, a

-whether there is, for example, a primary mood disorder with secondary alcohol
+primary mood disorder with secondary alcohol use or vice versa.
+Careful

-use or vice versa.
-Careful examination of the time course of the illness may
+examination of the time course of the illness may reveal the answer.
+In

-reveal the answer.
-In any case, it is advisable to address substance misuse
+any case, it is advisable to address substance misuse problems first as

-substance misuse will limit antidepressant treatment effectiveness.ย
+misuse will limit antidepressant treatment effectiveness.

 Dependence includes both physical dependence (the physical adaptations to